Do not Repeat Yourself – DRY rule

 }

-To build up a function, start by writing the “stuff” to test that it works outside the function.
+To build up a function, start by writing the “stuff” outside the function to test that it works.

 YOUR TURN:

-Note that it is useful to define nrep outside of the function, so users of your script can more easily change that value e.g. from a low number (to verify the script runs without error) to a large number (to obtain reliable results).
+Note that it is useful to define the number of repetitions nrep outside of the function, so users of your script can more easily change that value, e.g. from a low number (to verify the script runs without error) to a large number (to obtain reliable results).

 Back to top